Usage for Beginners¶

 or use the get()

-method and a default value:
+method and provide a default value:

 entity.dxf.get("true_color", 0)